 The expected job growth rate for radiation therapy is positive at 9% between 2020 and 2030.
 As people age and the diagnosis of cancer prevails in many, the need for Radiation Therapists will increase.

 What kind of work schedule can I expect as a Radiation Therapist?

 Since most radiation treatments are planned ahead of time through appointments, most Radiation Therapists work a regular 40-hour week, Monday through Friday.

 How do I become a Radiation Therapist?

-Generally speaking, becoming a Radiation Therapist will require some specific training, such as earning an Associate degree in the field to begin your career.
+Generally speaking, becoming a registered Radiation Therapist will require some specific training, such as earning an Associate degree in the field to begin your career.
 Although most employers prefer an Associate (or even a Bachelor’s) degree, some entry-level jobs only require a certificate program.

-You will learn about radiation therapy practices, as well as:
+Radiation therapy programs will learn about radiation therapy practices, as well as: